 - Mammoth Lodge is the only one that has TVs in the rooms

 - No air conditioning in any of them (though rarely needed as it doesn’t get that hot in Yellowstone)

 - Cabins are more affordable than the inns

 - They fill up quickly.
 You can make reservations in June for the following year.
 Go to yellowstoneparklodges.com to book your room.

 - Canyon Lodge is the newest.
 It also is the most central in the park.

 This is my favorite way to stay in Yellowstone.
-Even though it can get really cold at night, it is so wonderful to walk out of my trailer in the morning and breath in that cool, crisp mountain air, hear the birds chirping and watch the chipmunks and squirrels scurry around.
+Even though it can get really cold at night, it is so wonderful to walk out of my trailer in the morning and breathe in that cool, crisp mountain air, hear the birds chirping, and watch the chipmunks and squirrels scurry around.
 We have a complete post about all the campgrounds, making reservations, and other hand tips.
 Here is a brief pros and cons list of camping.